Pentagon nixes $10 billion JEDI cloud contract that Microsoft and Amazon were fighting over

 Meanwhile, the department and its branches, including the U.S. Army, Navy, and Air Force, await the delivery of new technology.

 The move represents a big win for Amazon, which now has fresh chances at a federal deal.
-However, it’s a big loss for Microsoft, which will have to make its case all over again and will likely end up sharing the multi-vendor contract.
+However, it’s a big loss for Microsoft, which will have to argue its case all over again and will likely end up sharing the multi-vendor contract.
 In a blog post, Microsoft took aim at its competitor: “The 20 months since DoD selected Microsoft as its JEDI partner highlights issues that warrant the attention of policymakers: when a company can delay, for years, critical technology upgrades for those who defend our nation, the protest process needs reform,” it wrote.

 “We understand and agree with the DoD’s decision,” an Amazon spokesperson told Fast Company when reached for comment.
 “Unfortunately, the contract award was not based on the merits of the proposals and instead was the result of outside influence that has no place in government procurement . . .
 We look forward to continuing to support the DoD’s modernization efforts and building solutions that help accomplish their critical missions.”